BTh, MA (Biblical Studies), MA (Theological Studies), PhD

-Glen is Chair of the Research Committee of the University of Divinity and a Deputy Chair of Examiners.
+Glen is the Chair of Examiners of the University of Divinity.
 He is also a member of the University of Divinity’s Religion and Social Policy Network, Vice-President of the Religious History Association, President of the Uniting Church National History Society, a Research Fellow of the Australasian Centre for Wesleyan Research, an Honorary Fellow of the Manchester (UK) Wesley Research Centre, Member of the Australian Historical Association, and Member of the American Academy of Religion.

 A graduate of Kingsley College (Bachelor Theology and Master of Arts in Biblical Studies), Asbury Theological Seminary (Master of Arts Theological Studies) and La Trobe University (PhD in history), Glen has engaged in postdoctoral research on John Wesley’s political writings at Duke Divinity School (2011), Asbury Theological Seminary (2013), and Oxford Brookes University (2014).
 He continued that research as a Visiting Research Fellow at the Manchester Wesley Research Centre for six weeks in the summer of 2015, and was elected a Member of the Oxford Institute for Methodist Theological Studies in 2013 and 2018.